chatwoot/docs/docs/product/others/webhook-events.md

 ## Webhook Events

 Chatwoot supports the following webhook events.
-You can subscribe to them while you configure a webhook in the dashboard or using the API.
+You can subscribe to them while configuring a webhook in the dashboard or using the API.

 ### conversation_created